2023 Best Value Allied Health Professions Associate Degree Schools in the Middle Atlantic Region

 In addition to its great value ranking, Middlesex County College is in the top 10% of all schools on our Best Allied Health Professions Associate Degree Trade Schools in the Middle Atlantic Region list.

-Chesapeake College landed the #7 spot in the 2023 rankings for the best value associate degree allied health professions programs.
+Chesapeake College came in at #7 in this year’s edition of the Best Value Allied Health Professions Associate Degree Schools in the Middle Atlantic Region ranking.
 Chesapeake College is a small public school located in the rural area of Wye Mills.

 The average tuition and fees for an out-of-state undergraduate student at Hostos are $8,088 a year.
 While working on their Associate Degree, allied health majors at Hostos accumulate an average of around $10,867 in student debt.

 Prince George’s Community College landed the #9 spot in the 2023 rankings for the best value associate degree allied health professions programs.
-Located in the suburb of Largo, PGCC is a public college with a large student population.
+Located in the large suburb of Largo, PGCC is a public school with a large student population.

-Out-of-state tuition fees for undergraduate students at PGCC are $8,642 per year.
+The average tuition and fees for an out-of-state undergraduate student at PGCC are $8,642 a year.
 On average, allied health graduates from PGCC take out $12,253 in student loans while working on their Associate Degree.

-Borough of Manhattan Community College ranked #10 on this year’s Best Value Allied Health Professions Associate Degree Schools in the Middle Atlantic Region list.
-BMCC is a fairly large public school located in the large city of New York.
+Borough of Manhattan Community College came in at #10 in this year’s edition of the Best Value Allied Health Professions Associate Degree Schools in the Middle Atlantic Region ranking.
+BMCC is a fairly large public school located in the city of New York.

 BMCC undergraduate students pay an average of $8,050 in tuition and fees each year.
 The average amount in student loans that allied health majors at BMCC take out while working on their Associate Degree is $16,738.

-Fulton-Montgomery Community College ranked #11 on this year’s Best Value Allied Health Professions Associate Degree Schools in the Middle Atlantic Region list.
+Fulton-Montgomery Community College came in at #11 in this year’s edition of the Best Value Allied Health Professions Associate Degree Schools in the Middle Atlantic Region ranking.
 FM is a small public school located in the rural area of Johnstown.

-LaGuardia Community College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
-It came in at #12 on the list.
+With a ranking of #12, LaGuardia Community College did quite well on this year’s best value schools for allied health professions students working on their associate degree.
 LaGuardia is a large public school located in the large city of Long Island City.

 Read full report on Allied Health Professions at Howard Community College

-Delaware Technical Community College - Terry ranked #14 on this year’s Best Value Allied Health Professions Associate Degree Schools in the Middle Atlantic Region list.
-Delaware Tech is a fairly large public school located in the small city of Dover.
+Delaware Technical Community College - Terry landed the #14 spot in the 2023 rankings for the best value associate degree allied health professions programs.
+Delaware Tech is a large public school located in the small city of Dover.

-Out-of-state tuition fees for undergraduate students at Delaware Tech are $11,808 per year.
+Delaware Tech undergraduate students pay an average of $11,808 in tuition and fees each year.
 Allied Health majors at Delaware Tech take out an average of $12,551 in student loans while working on their Associate Degree.

-Read full report on Allied Health Professions at Delaware Technical Community College - Terry
+Full Allied Health Professions at Delaware Technical Community College - Terry Report

 Honorable Mentions